 A final report of the Summit recommendations can be found below.

 While the ABA in the past has adopted resolutions addressing attorney well-being, the Summit’s planners used the Opioid Summit’s report and recommendations to collaborate with other ABA entities to develop a policy resolution addressing the opioid crisis.
 It was filed by the Senior Lawyers Division on November 14, 2018.
-You can view the resolution here.
 The resolution (108) was adopted by the ABA House of Delegates during the ABA Midyear Meeting on January 28, 2019.